The Best Places to Eat for People New to Eastbourne

 I’ve only been here a couple of times but the food both times was really really good.
 Nice country setting and good drink selection.

 I’m very fond of this odd little pub.
 It’s owned and run by an antiques professional and his sons.
-They’re super posh, so posh they’ve come full circle and get on much better with us commoners 😉 The food, drink and decor is on point plus they have a record player in the corner and a great little sun top at the back.
+The food, drink and decor is on point plus they have a record player in the corner and a great little sun trap at the back in the courtyard.